Mother!: Critical response

 In a lukewarm review of the film, Owen Gleiberman of Variety called Mother! "a piece of ersatz humanity", and wrote, "By all means, go to Mother! and enjoy its roller-coaster-of-weird exhibitionism.
 But be afraid, very afraid, only if you're hoping to see a movie that's as honestly disquieting as it is showy."
-Rex Reed gave the film zero stars in The New York Observer, and wrote that, despite some good cinematography, "Nothing about Mother! makes one lick of sense as Darren Aronofsky's corny vision of madness turns more hilarious than scary.
+Rex Reed gave the film zero stars in The New York Observer, and wrote that, though it has some good cinematography, "Nothing about Mother! makes one lick of sense as Darren Aronofsky's corny vision of madness turns more hilarious than scary.
 With so much crap around to clog the drain, I hesitate to label it the 'Worst movie of the year' when 'Worst movie of the century' fits it even better."
 Reed further dismissed other critics' positive reviews of the film as "equally pretentious" and "even nuttier than the film itself. ... they all insist Mother! is a metaphor for something, although they are not quite sure what it is."
-Similarly, The New Republics Jo Livingstone stated that the film has "no human center to hold it down."
+Similarly, The New Republics Jo Livingstone stated that the film has "no human center to hold it down".
 Anthony Lane wrote in his review in New Yorker that "My patience was tested beyond repair, I am afraid, by the nimbus of nonsense."
 In The Wall Street Journal, John Anderson said: "it achieves a level of excess that makes the whole enterprise increasingly cartoonish, rather than just awful."
-Richard Roeper of the Chicago Sun-Times rated the film two out of four stars, writing that, while he appreciated Lawrence's performance, he questioned whether Aronofsky was mocking certain biblical passages featured in the film or presenting a commentary on an artistic process.
+Richard Roeper of the Chicago Sun-Times rated the film two out of four stars, writing that, though he appreciated Lawrence's performance, he questioned whether Aronofsky was mocking certain biblical passages featured in the film or presenting a commentary on an artistic process.
 Writing for The Washington Post, Anne Hornaday gave the film two stars, saying: "Even Lawrence's magnetic powers can't keep Mother! from going off the rails, which at first occurs cumulatively, then in a mad rush during the film's outlandish climax."